magicalbob/vagrant_kubernetes/README.md

 The main script `Make_Kubernetes.sh` orchestrates the entire setup process and supports both modes.
 It accepts the following commands:

-- **UP_ONLY**: Brings up the Vagrant nodes and provisions them, where `--location vagrant` is used.
+- **init**: Creates the Vagrantfile, where `--location vagrant` is used.
 Mandatory in this case.
+- **up**: Brings up the Vagrant nodes and provisions the OS on them, where `--location vagrant` is used.
+Mandatory in this case.
-- **SKIP_UP**: Skips bringing up the Vagrant nodes and proceeds directly to deploying Kubernetes on them (assumes nodes are already up).
+- **provision**: Provisions Kubernetes on the nodes using `kubespray` (assumes nodes are already up).
 Optional if `--location physical`, otherwise mandatory.

 ### Usage